CentralIllinoisRoboticsClub/nav_sim/README.md

 colcon build --symlink-install --packages-select nav_sim
 colcon build --symlink-install --packages-select light_scan_sim
 `ros2 launch nav_sim nav_sim2.launch.py`

-Somehow on my ros2 desktop, the single launch file worked for me.
-I have an executable sim_bot in ros2_ws/install/nav_sim/lib pointing to nav_sim/nav_sim/sim_bot.py
-I discovered this does NOT work when I tested the repo on an rpi4.
-Until I figure out how to properly allow a py script within this nav_sim package:
-At the end of nav_sim/launch/nav_sim2.launch.py, comment:
-`#ld.add_action(sim_bot_node)`
-Then do the following in two terminals:
-`python3 ~/ros2_ws/src/nav_sim/nav_sim/sim_bot.py`
-`ros2 launch nav_sis nav_sim2.launch.py`

-Another option is to put the sim_bot.py script in a separate nav_sim_py package and modify the nav_sim2.launch.py to call sim_bot from there.

 Because of the map_server activate issue, wait about 10 seconds for the laser scan in rviz.
 nav_states sends an initial wp_goal of 17.0, 9.0 and the bot will move.